arko-14/tunemymood/README.md

 ## **Features**

 - Rate songs based on multiple mood categories.
-- View aggregated ratings from other users.
+- See where you position at the rating
-- Lightweight and efficient database for seamless data storage and retrieval.
+- Efficient database for seamless data storage and retrieval.
 - Dynamic and responsive web interface.
+- The database is ever-increasing and linked to spotify's server.
+- A handy feature has been added to install the webapp of the website in your device.

 ---